mzkrasner/ocean-starter/README.md

 ## Getting Started

-Replace your admin_seed.txt and the admin-did in the composedb.config.json file with your own.
+You will need to create an admin_seed.txt file and composedb.config.json file and generate corresponding credentials to place in those files.
+For reference, check out how to [Set Up Your Environment](https://composedb.js.org/docs/0.4.x/set-up-your-environment)

-You will also need to create a .env file in the root of your directory and place your seed phrase there
+You will also need to create a .env file in the root of your directory and place your seed phrase there.

 First, install dependencies:
 ```bash